 The Johnny Mercer Foundation makes it possible to offer this program free of charge to invited participants and offers a stipend to cover a portion of travel expenses.

-Applications for The 2016 Johnny Mercer Foundation Songwriters Project are now being accepted online!
 The Songwriters Project is scheduled for June 19-25, 2016 at Northwestern University.
+The 2016 participants include fourteen emerging songwriters from across the globe.
 The week-long event will conclude with Songwriters In Concert on June 25, 2016.